2026 Update

 McKinsey rotates candidates through different game combinations.
 You'll face two of these three — but you won't know which ones until test day.
 Preparing for all three ensures you're never caught off guard.

-Sea Wolf (Ecosystem Building)
+Sea Wolf (Microbe Selection)

 Core Game